kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 # mount -o defaults,noatime /dev/sdc3 /mnt/arch/boot
 {% endhighlight %}

-There are two modifications we will now make, to improve filesystem cleanliness and ease of btrfs administration.
-First, since log files are written to extremely frequently, we will want to disable copy-on-write for them to avoid fragmentation of thousands of unnecessary log file revisions.
+There are two modifications we will now make to improve filesystem cleanliness and ease of btrfs administration.
+First, since log files are written to extremely frequently, you will want to disable copy-on-write for them to avoid fragmentation of thousands of unnecessary log file revisions.
 {% highlight text %}
 # mkdir /mnt/arch/var/log/
 # chattr +C /mnt/arch/var/log/
 {% endhighlight %}
-The second modification we'll make will help with later snapshotting and other btrfs operations.
-Remember how easy creating subvolumes was when we mounted the top level btrfs pool to /mnt/btrfs?
-We can retain this functionality by mounting the btrfs pool with no subvol option somewhere in our filesystem.
+The second modification you'll make will help with later snapshotting and other btrfs operations.
+Remember how easy creating subvolumes was when you mounted the top level btrfs pool to /mnt/btrfs?
+You can retain this functionality by mounting the btrfs pool with no "subvol" option somewhere in your filesystem.
 I will do this at /var/lib/btrfs_root, but you are welcome to place this where ever you like, such as /data/btrfs_pool.
 {% highlight text %}